19hours/sg-statutes/Acts/Bankruptcy Act.md

 (v) has failed, without reasonable excuse, to attend any examination ordered by the court,

-the court may cause a warrant to be issued to a police officer for his arrest or for the seizure of any books, papers, records, money or goods in his possession, and upon his arrest, may authorise him to be kept in custody, and anything seized under such a warrant to be held, in accordance with the rules, until such time as the court may order.
+the court may cause a warrant to be issued for his arrest or for the seizure of any books, papers, records, money or goods in his possession, and upon his arrest, may authorise him to be kept in custody, and anything seized under such a warrant to be held, in accordance with the rules, until such time as the court may order.

 [42/2005]

+[Act 21 of 2015 wef 01/08/2016]

 (2) Where a person has been arrested under this section, the court may order his release, either with or without security to the satisfaction of the court that he will abide by such conditions as the court may think fit to impose.